showkubii/homescripts-1/README.md

 # This is the time I want to store the directory and file structure in memory.
 # It will invalidate it if changes are detected so bigger the better
 --dir-cache-time 96h \
-# This is set beacues of a few tests in terms of the sweet spot for uploading
-# files as I do not upload on my mount normally.
---drive-chunk-size 32M \
 # This shows the level level
 --log-level INFO \
 # This is where I write my log files to